Open Accessibility Menu

 Family Friendly Professionals on Staff 24/7

 The Obstetrics & Women’s Health Clinic strives to provide a patient- and family-centered environment for the birthing mother and family as they welcome the birth of a new loved one.
-Our friendly and caring nurses are here to support and assist each patient through an individualized birthing process.
-Our welcoming unit features all-private and spacious rooms, in which our patients and their families can relax and recover in comfort.
-Our staff's priority is to care for you and your newborn all while keeping this unit a secure environment and family-centered space.
+Our providers and nurses are here to support and assist each patient through an individualized birthing process.

 If you would feel more comfortable using our TeleHealth services, just call the office at 307-352-8383.
 You can make an appointment and connect with your provider from home.
 We’re just a screen away – computer, iPad or smartphone.
 It’s easy.